Erica is our in-house naturopath here at AlkaWay. She keeps us all healthy and educated. Here’s her ‘take’ on spring detox. Worth a read!

 This makes early spring an ideal time to detox and kick start the body’s metabolism.

 Any healthy detox programme looks at making long term lifestyle changes, and not just a couple of weeks of “being good”; however often those couple of weeks of being good are a great motivator to a healthier lifestyle.

 In terms of a detox diet, it can be as simple as If it comes in a packet or a tin, you don’t eat it.

 The layout of most supermarkets makes this easy.
 If it’s around the edges then it is probably OK, if it is in the aisles, it probably isn’t.
 This means you eat as many fresh fruits and vegetables (seasonal of course), nuts and seeds as you want.
 One mistake many people make when detoxifying, is to not eat sufficient protein.

-Protein is essential for (among other things) the liver to function, for the body to heal, for immune system and brain function.
+Protein is essential for (among other things) the liver to function, for the body to heal, for the immune system and for brain function.
 The ideal amount of protein per day is not something that can easily be ascertained and there is no magic amount.
 For many people about 1 gram of protein per kilogram of body weight is sufficient.
-However if you get a lot of exercise – especially strength training – then requirements are higher.
+However, if you get a lot of exercises – especially strength training – then requirements are higher.
 If you are carrying extra weight, then basing protein amount on lean muscle mass or ideal weight is often a better indication.

 Legumes are a great source of protein, but for those with a history of, or predisposition to thyroid issues, they can exacerbate any problems.